Why Success Suddenly Feels Empty

 At first, I thought I was broken.
 Then I looked around.

-It’s not just my scoreboard that was broken.
+It wasn’t just my scoreboard that was broken.
 The game itself changed.

 The Trap of Being Good at Something